Debbie Millman: 1983–2004: Early career, Hot 97, and Sterling Brands

-2016-present: School of Visual Arts, Curation
+2004–present: Design Matters, School of Visual Arts, curation

+In 2004, Millman founded a design podcast named Design Matters.
+The show started out at VoiceAmerica Business Radio, an internet radio network, where Millman paid them for airtime.
+Bill Drenttel of Design Observer asked her in 2009 to bring the show over and introduced her to Curtis Fox, who has remained the producer every since.
+Design Matters guests have included Massimo Vignelli, Steven Heller, Marian Bantjes, Tina Roth Eisenberg, and Stefan Sagmeister, Milton Glaser, Malcolm Gladwell, Daniel H. Pink, Barbara Kruger, and Seth Godin, among others.

 In 2009, Millman and Steven Heller founded a graduate program in branding at the School of Visual Arts in New York City.
 She serves as chair of the program.
-The school's inaugural class wrote and designed the Rockport book Brand Bible: The Complete Guide to Building, Designing and Sustaining Brands, and in 2013 the students designed and created branding for the Museum of Modern Art's retail program, Destination: New York.

-Millman became the President Emeritus of American Institute of Graphic Arts (AIGA) in 2014, one of five women to hold the position in the organization's 100-year history.
+In 2014, Millman became the president emeritus of American Institute of Graphic Arts (AIGA).
 She is a former board member and treasurer of the New York Chapter.

-In 2015, the School of Visual Arts began to reposition the Kappa Middle School in Harlem and, in 2016, they rebranded Mariska Hargitay's Joyful Heart Foundation.
-The class of 2017 redesigned the identity of the Performance Space 122 in New York City.

-Throughout her career, Millman has contributed to various media outlets including The New York Times, New York Magazine, Print Magazine, Design Observer and Fast Company.
 She designed campaign buttons for Hillary Clinton during her 2016 presidential campaign, wrapping paper and beach towels for One Kings Lane, greeting cards for Mohawk Paper and MOO Paper, as well as playing cards for DeckStarter and various others.

-In September 2017, she curated a show for the Museum of Design in Atlanta titled Text Me: How We Live In Language, featuring artists and designers including Ed Ruscha, Jean-Michel Basquiat, Shepard Fairey, Neil Gaiman, Deborah Kass and Lesley Dill.
+In September 2017, Millman curated a show for the Museum of Design in Atlanta titled Text Me: How We Live In Language, featuring artists and designers including Ed Ruscha, Jean-Michel Basquiat, Shepard Fairey, Neil Gaiman, Deborah Kass, and Lesley Dill.
 Arts Atlanta called the show a bold first curation.
 Millman co-curated conferences, such as HOW DESIGN LIVE, the 2017 AIGA National Conference.
 Since 2013, she has curated 30 Covers, 30 Days for National November Writing Month.

-Millman is a regular keynote speaker at a variety of global educational institutions, covering topics on design and branding.
-In the past she has presented keynote lectures at Rotman School of Management, Princeton University, Michigan Modern, the Hong Kong Design Association, the Melbourne Writers Festival, the National Museum of Serbia, Design Thinkers in Toronto, the Festival of Art and Design in Barcelona, Webstock in New Zealand, QVED in Munich, the ING Conference in Dubai, TypoBerlin, the By Design Conference in Slovakia and more.

 In 2022, Millman appeared on Storybound reading from her new book, Design Matters.

+During her career, Millman has written articles for publications such as The New York Times, New York Magazine, Print Magazine, Design Observer and Fast Company.